Shinomaryphilipose/MACHINE-L/README.md

 Checkedthe skewness and kurtosis before and after the transformation.
 Checked the correlation between all the numerical columns and plot heatmap.
 Scatter plots are created between the variables to check the correlation between them.
+EDA AND PREPROCESSING
+Employee.csv is the dataset used.
+Objective:
+The main objective of this project is to design and implement a robust data preprocessing system that addresses common challenges such as missing values, outliers, inconsistent formatting, etc. By performing effective data preprocessing, the project aims to enhance the quality, reliability, and usefulness of the data for machine learning.

+Data Exploration is done by a) exploring the data, b)listed down the unique values in each feature and found its length. c)Performed the statistical analysis and renamed the columns.

+Data Cleaning is done with the following steps:
+1.Found the missing and inappropriate values, treated them appropriately.
+2.Removed all duplicate rows.
+3.Found the outliers.
+4.Replaced the value 0 in age as NaN
+5.Treated the null values in all columns using any measures(removing/ replace the values with mean/median/mode)

+Data Analysis is done with the following steps:
+1.Filtered the data with age >40 and salary<5000
+2.Ploted a sctterplot chart with age and salary 3.Count the number of people from each place and represent it visually

+In Data Encoding Converted categorical variables into numerical representations using techniques such as one-hot encoding, label encoding, making them suitable for analysis by machine learning algorithms.

+Feature Scaling: After the process of encoding, performed the scaling of the features using standardscaler and minmaxscaler.